lemire/simple_fastfloat_benchmark/README.md

 It supports at least Linux, macOS and Windows (Visual Studio).

-If you have a recent version of CMake (3.15 or better) under linux, macOS or freeBSD,  you can simply go in the directory and type the following commands:
+If you have a recent version of CMake (3.15 or better) under linu,  you can simply go in the directory and type the following commands:

 ```